jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 Where'd the code go?

-Centralized Doc-Only Members

 Want to read more about software development techniques for .NET and C#?
 Here's the forever unfinished resource, where I brain-dump more of these things inside neat looking web pages.
 You can find explanations, reasons and code samples of all sorts of patterns and techniques both mainstream or made up:

 `[ Link to JJ's Software Architecture Page ]`

-The end result: Better usability, centralized comments, efficiently written, without repetitions or code clutter and all in all cleaner code.

-This article touches on:

-- XML doc comments
-- Warning management
-- Centralized csproj configurations

-`[ More for the Comments section in patterns/other.md ]`
+`[ This fits better in the Comments section in patterns/other.md ]`

 Not all doc comments are useful.
 A bad comment looks like this: